 The XAVC Long format offered by the Z150 achieves high image quality with efficient storage requirements by using Sony’s advanced implementation of the MPEG-4 AVC/H.264 codec.
 Its 4:2:2 10-bit (Full HD mode) sampling process ensures granular gradation representation and high color reproducibility.
 The file format is professional standard MXF so that it can be easily used in any standard workflow, from a videographer working alone to a production environment sharing content across multiple users.

 Yes.
 SDI output is 3G/HD/SD while HDMI is v2.0 and can output up to 4K.

-Currently no plans to support 4K 60p.
+Currently there are no plans to support 4K 60p.

 The Z150 has been designed from the start to provide the absolute best performance for Full HD and 4K production scenarios.
 The Z150’s advanced networking capabilities will continue to be updated.
 Sony’s unique QoS technology dramatically improves the clarity that’s possible on a wireless connection, giving you better pictures even with the limitations of today’s real-world networks.
-QoS will initially require a firmware update and PWS-100RX1 receiver.
+QoS will initially require a firmware update and a PWS-100RX1 receiver.